-Indian cricket has been blessed with exceptional captains who have left an indelible mark on the sport.
-These leaders have not only guided the team to numerous victories but have also played pivotal roles in shaping the future of Indian cricket.
-Here’s a ranking of the top 10 most successful Indian captains based on their achievements, win percentages, and contributions across formats.
+Indian cricket has witnessed exceptional captains who have made their mark on the game.
+These are the leaders who have led the team to many victories but have also paved the path for the future of Indian cricket.
+Here are the top 10 successful captains throughout Indian history based on their records, win percentage and contributions in all the formats:

 1. MS Dhoni: The Pinnacle of Success

-Mahendra Singh Dhoni is widely regarded as the most successful captain in Indian cricket history.
-Leading India in 332 matches across formats, Dhoni secured 178 wins, making him the captain with the most victories.
-His calm demeanor, sharp decision-making, and ability to handle pressure earned him the nickname “Captain Cool.”
-Under his leadership, India won all three major ICC trophies: the T20 World Cup in 2007, the ODI World Cup in 2011, and the Champions Trophy in 2013.
-Additionally, he guided India to the top spot in Test rankings for the first time in 2009.
+Mahendra Singh Dhoni is the most successful captain in the history of Indian cricket.
+With an astounding 332 matches captained across formats, Dhoni has secured 178 wins, making him the captain with most wins.
+Thanks to his placid demeanor, crisp decision-making and ability to handle pressure, he was nicknamed “Captain Cool”.
+Under his stewardship, India went on to win all three major ICC trophies – T20 World Cup in 2007, the ODI World Cup in 2011 and Champions Trophy in 2013.
+Further, he engineered India to the No.1 spot in Test rankings for the first time in 2009.

 - Matches: 332